alphabriones/fe-technical-exam/README.md

 http://localhost:8000/api/cases?per_page=20&page=2

+**Clicking on a row within the Grid List should direct the browser to the second Component/Route.**

 ---

 The second component is a Cases Details page.
 This component should be bound to the following API Endpoint